 There are no fees.
 Tolworth Girls' School is a state-funded academy.

-For Year 7 entry, applications are made through the Royal Borough of Kingston upon Thames admissions portal (or your home local authority).
-The deadline is 31 October for entry the following September.
+For Year 7 entry, applications are made through Kingston upon Thames' coordinated secondary transfer process, usually via your home local authority.
+Families should use the current local authority timetable for the relevant entry year, including the published deadline, offer-day arrangements and late-application guidance.
 For Sixth Form, applications are made directly to the school.

 The school does not have a fixed map-based catchment area.
 Places are allocated based on distance from the school gate.
 Due to high demand (2.8 applicants per place), the effective catchment distance is often small, typically covering Tolworth, Surbiton, and immediate surrounds.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.